Team-Tacobyte/Public-Test-Build/about.md

 ## What is TacoByte?
-TacoByte is a community of Developers, Product Managers, and Data Scientists/Engineers.
-With a forum for asking questions with an active [Discord Server.](https://discord.gg/y8wy8r2n6v)

-We make lots of Open-Source software and web apps.
-And is partnering with other communities and developers!
+TacoByte is a community of developers, product managers, and data scientists/engineers.
+We have a website that is currently in development, and an active [Discord Server](https://discord.gg/y8wy8r2n6v) to hangout at.
+Our community is intended for beginners to absolute l33ts, so don't worry about your current skills when joining.
+We work on many open-source projects, and we are up for partnering with other communities and developers.